Privacy Notice for Website Visitors

 - Social media channels and public directories, such as Twitter, LinkedIn, Google+ and XING; and/or

-- Publicly availably sources such as Companies House based inside the EEA.
+- Publicly available sources such as Companies House based within the UK and EEA.

 6. How Do We Use Your Data?